 Both active and standby Shelf Managers expose a sensor that indicates the high-level redundancy state of the ShMM, along with the state of the low-level redundancy bits exposed by the CPLD, and redundancy-related exceptional conditions in the CPLD, if any.
 This discrete sensor is associated with the physical Shelf Manager, has number 128, name "CPLD State" and OEM event/reading type code DEh.
+On the ShMM-700, where there is no CPLD and the programmatic interface to HRI is different, this sensor has the name "HWRI state", though it is fully state-compatible with its counterpart on the ShMM-500/1500.

-The sensor reads the second byte of the CPLD CSR0 register (bits 8-15) which contains various redundancy-related data, such as the Remote Presence, Remote Healthy, Remote Switchover Request, Local Presence and Active bits.
+On the ShMM-500/1500, the sensor reads the second byte of the CPLD CSR0 register (bits 8-15) which contains various redundancy-related data, such as the Remote Presence, Remote Healthy, Remote Switchover Request, Local Presence and Active bits.
 For a detailed description of the CPLD register values, please see the ShMM Hardware Architecture specification.
+On the ShMM-700, the sensor uses the ShMM-700 HRI programmatic interface to obtain the values of the HRI bits.